 2. Hardest Most Creative Work First

 We’ve always heard you should schedule your hardest and most creative work first.
 Why you might ask?
 Because you tend to be more alert and able to focus.
 Therefore, that energy should not be spent on trivial tasks.
-Plus, if you’re completing your toughest and/or most creative work first, it will motivate you to complete your remaining tasks that will seem even easier to accomplish.
+Plus, if you’re completing your toughest and/or most creative work first, it will motivate you to complete your remaining tasks which will seem even easier to accomplish.
 With that, we assigned our most inspired work to the beginning of the week to get our creative juices flowing and drive the remainder.